cedardb/docs/content/guides/configuration.md

 CedarDB also uses *all* threads of the system for best performance.
 This is intended behaviour, but might generate high load on your machine.
 If you want to keep other applications responsive, consider starting CedarDB with `nice`.
-Alternatively, you can restrict the number of threads that CedarDB uses.
+Alternatively, you can limit the number of threads CedarDB uses.
-However, keep in mind that this limits the performance of CedarDB since all queries leverage the full parallelism of the system.
+Note, however, that this will limit the performance of CedarDB, since all queries will take advantage of the full parallelism of the system.
 This stems from our superior [morsel-driven](https://db.in.tum.de/~leis/papers/morsels.pdf) parallelization strategy.
-To change the parallelism, simply query the database with the following PostgreSQL-style setting command
+To change the parallelism, simply query the database with the following PostgreSQL-style set command

 ```sql
 set debug.parallel=8;